widged/gb-elm-language/en/intro/03-static type.md

 Both `2` and `2.3` are identified as numbers.
 The answer is a `Float`.

 ## Type annotations

-// We don't have to explicitly write out the types of our functions and expressions to get things done

 Though it is not mandatory, it is best practice to always write explicit type declarations.
 The annotation is a form of documentation, which is verified by the compiler.
 They provide clear information as to how many arguments a function takes, what their types are, what order to pass them, and what the return type is.
 In the early stages of a program, type annotations help you think about what the function should be doing.
 In the long run, they improve the reliability, clarity, and scalability of your programs.